-- Where the natural soils and the fill material meet the evaluation criteria as described in Section III of this policy; - 2.
+- 1. Where the natural soils and the fill material meet the evaluation criteria as described in Section III of this policy; - 3.
 Where the quantity and method of fill application is described; - 3.
-Where the natural slope does not exceed 12 percent; - 4.
-Where site investigations by a geologist, soil scientist, or registered civil engineer demonstrate that placement of fill will not aggravate slope stability or significantly alter drainage patterns or natural water courses.
-The investigations are to be included in a report which contains engineered plans as well as a specific evaluation of the suitability of the system to accept wastewater and protect water quality.
+Where the natural slope does not exceed 20 percent;

+4. Where placement of fill will not aggravate slope stability or significantly alter drainage patterns or natural water courses.